Tummy Monster: Production

-The film is the feature length debut of writer-director Ciaran Lyons and is starring Michael Akinsulire, Lorn Macdonald, Orlando Norman, with Macdonald and Norman also credited with collaborating on the script.
+The film is the feature length debut of writer-director Ciaran Lyons and stars Lorn Macdonald, Orlando Norman and Michael Akinsulire, with Macdonald and Norman also credited with collaborating on the script.

 Produced by Beth Allan from Scottish company Forest of Black, Principal photography took place over five days in Glasgow with director of photography David Liddell.

 Release

 The film premiered at the 2024 Glasgow Film Festival in February 2024.
 It was later also shown at international festivals such as the Austin Film Festival and the Brussels International Fantastic Film Festival.
 It was later shown on a British tour of independent cinemas in 2025.

 Reception

 The film was nominated for Best Film at the 2025 British Academy Scotland Awards.
+It won the Méliès d'Argent for Best European Feature Film at the 2025 Lund International Fantastic Film Festival.
+It was awarded Best Feature Film at the 2025 Spirit of Independence Film Festival, as well as Best Performance in a Feature Film for Lorn Macdonald.